defold/doc/docs/en/manuals/editor-scripts.md

   }
 end
 ```
 After such editor script is reloaded, the editor registers this schema.
-Then the editor script can get and set the prefs, e.g.:
+Then the editor script can get and set the preferences, e.g.:
 ```lua
 -- Get a specific preference
 editor.prefs.get("my_json_formatter.indent.type")